Bg

 IN THIS ARTICLE:

-Night terrors are episodes of screaming often coupled with flailing that occur while you’re still sleeping.
+Night terrors are episodes of screaming often coupled with flailing that occur while someone is still sleeping.
 During a night terror, a child will also experience intense fear and may sleepwalk.
 They're unlikely to remember the event the next morning.

 Night terrors occur while babies and toddlers are in deep (non-REM to very light REM) sleep and generally happen within the first 3 - 4 hours after falling to sleep.
-Night terrors rarely occur during naps.
-Night terrors are typically caused by overstimulation of the central nervous system (CNS) during sleep.
+Night terrors rarely occur during naps and are typically caused by overstimulation of the central nervous system (CNS) during sleep.

 Although night terrors and nightmares can share some of the same symptoms, night terrors are not simply “more intense” nightmares.
 In fact, night terrors and nightmares are two entirely different sleep conditions.
 Nightmares usually happen during REM sleep, while night terrors happen during non-REM sleep.
 Here are the key differences between the symptoms of nightmares and the symptoms of night terrors in toddlers: